spear-sim/spear/docs/content_guidelines.md

 │   └── RecastNavMesh-Default         # RecastNavMesh actors are created automatically, and therefore we do not expect
 |                                     # them to adhere to our naming conventions.
 │                                     #
 ├── Rendering                         # All rendering-related Actors are kept here.
-We allow content here to to deviate
+We allow content here to deviate
 |   |                                 # from our usual naming conventions.
 │   ├── Fog                           #
 │   |   └── ExponentialHeightFog      #